furkanyesiler/PhonationModes-MasterThesis/PhonationRT/readme.md

 ## PhonationRT - A Visual Feedback Prototype for Phonation Modes in Singing

-The information regarding the system architecture of PhonationRT can be found in Section 4.1 of the [thesis].
-The shared source code is written in C++ with Qt Creator software, and compiled in Linux only.
+The information regarding the system architecture of PhonationRT can be found in Section 4.1 of the [thesis](https://github.com/furkanyesiler/PhonationModes-MasterThesis/blob/master/MasterThesis-FurkanYesiler.pdf).
+The shared source code is written in C++ with Qt Creator, and compiled in Linux only.

 PhonationRT uses RtAudio, Essentia and Qt for audio input, feature extraction and GUI, respectively.
 The required libraries to compile the source code are as follows: